 For some reason, they have the largest amount of replica Tombraider boots.
 I wanted to make sure that the pair I bought looked enough like Lara’s but not too goth where I wouldn’t wear them again.

-So I put an emphasis on getting a pair of boots that fit the looks/price requirements and those were found on Amazon for about $40.
+So I put an emphasis on getting a pair of boots that fit the looks/price requirements and those were found on for about $40.

 Other Costume Accessories